 We are currently not forwarding the IP address of the incoming request.
 Because of this, we are unable to support Home Assistant instances that have configured

-::1 as trusted networks.
+::1 as trusted networks or proxies.
 It also means that if you use IP bans, the remote connection will be banned as a whole instead of just the address from which the incorrect passwords were entered.
 We are currently exploring a solution for this issue.

 Making a secure solution is a challenge.
 In this section we want to discuss the things we do to improve security, what weaknesses there are in our approach, and how we plan to solve them.